Davul

-The davul, dhol, tapan, atabal or tabl is a large double-headed drum that is played with mallets.
+The Tabl, tapan, atabal or davul is a large double-headed drum that is played with mallets.
 It has many names depending on the country and region.
-These drums are commonly used in the music of the Middle East and the Balkans.
+These drums are commonly used in the music of West Asia and the Balkans.
 These drums have both a deep bass sound and a thin treble sound due to their construction and playing style, where different heads and sticks are used to produce different sounds on the same drum.